-Staff should use the school's usual recording system, which is usually either green forms or an online system, to record these early concerns.
+Staff should use the school's usual recording system, which is usually either green forms or an online recording system, to record these early concerns and should make a full record of all conversations with pupils relating to safeguarding concerns, whether or not the child makes some form of disclosure.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.

-Concerns which do not meet the threshold for child protection intervention will be managed through the Early Help process, as in section 8 of this policy.
+Concerns which do not meet the threshold for child protection intervention will be managed through the Early Help process, as in section 9 of this policy.